EX Ømerta is

+Convention and compromise are enemies of creativity.
+They’re also ideas that the three members of Ex Ømerta have outright renounced in their pursuit of undiluted and unadulterated musical exhilaration.
 The fact is that the Winnipeg-based trio thrives in a setting of controlled chaos, refusing to adhere to any set of rules imposed on them.
-And they’ve heard their fair share in their time together – drummers can’t be lead singers; Bad Brains and Primus shouldn’t be uttered in the same breath as Queens of the Stone Age and The White Stripes; macabre lyrics only belong in metal…
+And they’ve heard their fair share in their time together – drummers can’t be lead singers; Bad Brains and Primus shouldn’t be uttered in the same breath as Queens of the Stone Age and The White Stripes… Ex Ømerta spits in their figurative faces.

 This is a band that combines the locked-in rock of Royal Blood with the seductive groove of Arctic Monkeys and pure punk rock piss and vinegar in a combustible concoction that defies both definition and decorum.
 It’s also a band whose members’ individual talents are matched only by their collective focus and ambition.

 Never compromising originality for convention in anything they touch, Ex Ømerta play only to appease the need for adrenaline-fuelled anarchy in all of us.